mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 I'm generally in favour of a harm minimisation approach towards the Internet (and life in general), but DNS is not an effective layer for such efforts to be focused on.

 Those in power should manipulate DNS as a rare, last resort for addressing bad things happening in the world.
-Cancelling a DNS registration is an incredibly blunt action with high risk of collateral damage, and worse is usually ineffective anyway as the content simply moves to a different name.
-Likewise, attempting to prevent a registration before there is any evidence of bad use is an equally bad idea - the cost/benefit of cancelling an existing name where there is evidence of bad use rarely add up, and when the evidence of such use is only probabilistic or predicted based on limited information the outcomes will be even worse.
+Cancelling a DNS registration is an incredibly blunt action with high risk of collateral damage, and is usually ineffective anyway as the content simply moves to a different name.
+Attempting to prevent a registration before there is any evidence of bad use is an equally bad idea - the cost/benefit of cancelling an existing name where there is evidence of bad use rarely add up, and when the evidence of such use is only probabilistic or predicted based on limited information the outcomes will be even worse.

 In the absence or immaturity of layers of protection elsewhere in society, this means that we should expect to see DNS names being used for bad and harmful purposes.
 That is painful, but it's evidence of missing protections and processes elsewhere, not in DNS itself.

 That's not to argue that a DNS registry should take a completely hands-off approach.
-In order for the other layers of society to be able to operate effectively there needs to be transparency and accountability provided into who is responsible for a DNS name, and the ability to act on suspension or cancellation orders from lawfully authorised bodies.
+In order for the other layers of society to be able to operate effectively there needs to be transparency and accountability into who is responsible for a DNS name, and the ability to act on suspension or cancellation orders from lawfully authorised bodies.

+### Current .nz policy

 The current .nz policies demonstrate a balance: The "no concern for use" principle is clearly stated and the only allowances against it are the exceptional circumstances clause, or in response to a lawful court order.
 In parallel the policies require accurate registration details to be provided, and allow cancellation of registrations if and when those details cannot be verified.

 The policy choice to focus enforcement actions on an objectively fraudulent action (providing false registration details) rather than a subjective determination of use works well.
 The only tweak I would like to see, is a more formal "trusted notifier" regime established to cover all cases where registrations can be cancelled.
 This would replace the exceptional circumstances policy and leave all subjective decisions to the legal system.

+### Room for operational improvements

-Although the policy level is close to optimal, there is still room for significant improvement in how the existing policies are applied and operated with respect to the verification and enforcement of accurate registration details.
+Although the policy situation for .nz is close to optimal, there is still room for significant improvement in how the existing policies are applied and operated with respect to the verification and enforcement of accurate registration details.

 More responsibility for ensuring registrant details are valid should be pushed back to the registrars and options for registrants to explicitly link their registrations to identifiers such as an NZBN or RealMe identity as a way of scaling validation and coverage of provably accurate registration details need to be actively explored.

 Outside of those changes, any other attempts to change .nz policy to more actively consider the use or purpose of a registration do not seem justified and should be strongly resisted.

-## The future of InternetNZ
+## If not DNS, where?

 That then begs the question of where and how we should focus on minimising harm from the Internet if the DNS ecosystem is not the right place to do it.

 The answer is everywhere and through our normal everyday laws, culture and ways of being.
 The Internet is no longer some special or unique place distinct from everyday or real life - it's just another way, perhaps the most common way for many of us, in which we interact, communicate and share life together.

+### Implications for the future of InternetNZ

 That is both an amazing success, but also a sobering reality check that trying to sustain an organisation of InternetNZ's current and historical nature where charitable good purposes are pursued and funded out of the profits of the DNS registry may no longer be feasible or wise.